William David McCain

-William David McCain (March 29, 1907 - September 5, 1993) was an educator, archivist and college president.
-He was a recognized leader of the Mississippi political establishment and a leader in its struggle in the 1950s and 1960s to maintain racial segregationism and what he considered the "southern way of life."
+William David McCain (March 29, 1907 - September 5, 1993) was an American educator, archivist and college president.
+He was a recognized leader of the Mississippi political establishment and a leader in its struggle in the 1950s and 1960s to maintain racial segregationism and what he considered the "southern way of life".
 He served as Mississippi state archivist, a Major General in the Mississippi National Guard, a longtime leader and promoter of the Sons of Confederate Veterans, and as the fifth president and a major architect of Mississippi Southern College (now the University of Southern Mississippi).

 McCain married the former Minnie Leicester Lenz on October 3, 1931, and they were parents of three children: William D., Jr., John W., and Patricia.

 Military service

 In 1924, McCain enlisted as a private in the Mississippi National Guard.
 He served with General Mark W. Clark in Italy during World War II, and also served during the Korean War.
 Remaining in the National Guard, he rose to the rank of Major General.
 As part of his military interest, McCain later very strongly promoted a large ROTC at the University of Southern Mississippi when he was president there.
 Over thirty officers were commissioned out of the 1970 class.